Sunny and green begins the way at Olleros at 3450 m in the Santa valley, up the Río Negro.

 ...and indeed, you do fly Inca road here...

-Rather drunk but nevertheless very friendly dancers, decorated with masks and crowns, accompanied by bass drum and quena, a bright straight wooden flute.
+The village Lanchan: Rather drunk but nevertheless very friendly dancers, decorated with masks and crowns, accompanied by bass drum and quena, a bright straight wooden flute.
 They do not rest until I dance with them for half an hour.
 In the background to the right, the Nevado Huantsán (6395 m).

 View into the Mosna valley

-Finally a second launching spot, although I first have to work busily for another hour with my saws until the area is cleaned of all thorny shrubs and roots.
+My second launching spot, although I first have to work busily for another hour with my saws until the area is cleaned of all thorny shrubs and roots.
 Down below at 3150 m the temple of Chavin (1000 - 200 v.
 Chr.).
 Launch nine o'clock with the first useable thermals, since it was hard to estimate how turbulent the valley would become later on.
 Already in the early afternoon the wind sweeps downwards from the cold eastern side of the Cordillera Blanca.
 The most amazing part of the temple cannot be seen from above: The labyrinth-like interiors underground, with a large old stele (stone totem column) in the center.